shulgaalexey/gallery-dotnet-sdk-tizen/mobilecenter/README.md

 git checkout Tizen/Preview
 ```

-2.pen the MobileCenter-SDK-Build-Tizen.sln solution in Visual Studio and build it.
+2. Open the MobileCenter-SDK-Build-Tizen.sln solution in Visual Studio and build it.

 3. Add SDK libraries to your Tizen Mobile App.
 Navigate to the **Project -> Add Reference… -> Browse**, press **Browse** button and select following two dlls: